No Such Thing As An Opinion! Not Liberal. Not Conservative. Just Logical!

 Welcome to Logic's 'Liars'!

-This section lists the names of well known people and experts whom I consider myself to have outsmarted.
-But you can be the judge of that :)
+This section lists the names of well known people and experts whom I consider myself to have outwitted, along with the corresponding articles.
+But you can be the judge of whether I've outwitted them :)

 Now, don't get me wrong.
-I'm a kind person, and I have respect for everyone I engage in debate with, unless they provide me with reason to think otherwise.
+I'm a fair person, and I have respect for everyone I engage in debate with, unless they provide me with reason to believe otherwise.
+It's not about outwitting others for the sake of it.
+It's about challenging my mind.

 So, this section is about having a bit of fun and counting my conquests, if you will, while at the same time providing an interesting starting point for readers unfamiliar with my site!